Location One Frequently Asked Questions

 What benefits are there to being a member?

-Three free happenings every October, February, and June; invitations to members-only monthly artists’ presentations; discounts and reserved seating to all performances and events (e.g. Roulette concerts); a subscription to our calendar of programs, exhibitions and events; and a listing on our website.
+Invitations to members-only artists’ presentations; discounts and reserved seating to all performances and events (e.g. Roulette concerts); a subscription to our calendar of programs, exhibitions and events; and a listing on our website.
 At higher levels, membership includes special gifts, catalogs, DVDs, invitations to private receptions, dinners and events, and the opportunity to hold a private event in our gallery.

 How can I become a member?